martrewes/OldCollegeProjects/README.md

 ![alt text](/Exercise1.png "")

 ### HelloWorld
-Using buttons to display/hide elements of the form
+Using buttons to display/hide elements of the form.

 ![alt text](/HelloWorld.png "")

 ### LastFM
 Application to log in with Last.FM credentials, then play a radio station based on artist entered (no longer works, very old library)

 ![alt text](/LastFM.png "")

 ### LightsOut